openforis/sepal-doc/docs/source/setup/resource.rst

     The **SEPAL user starter pack** includes:

-    - 0 USD/month of instance spending
+    - USD 0/month of instance spending
-    - 0 USD/month of storage spending
+    - USD 0/month of storage spending
     - 0 GB of storage

 Some actions or projects may require more storage to perform analysis at the province or country level; other actions or projects may require more instances to perform heavier computation processes.
 If you need more storage or instances, you can submit a quota request to the SEPAL team by following the instructions below.

 .. important::

-    Since quota requests are reviewed on a case-by-case basis, response time may vary.
+    Since quota requests are reviewed on a case-by-case basis, response times may vary.

 User report
 -----------